SamVerschueren/latest-push/readme.md

 GitHub [access token](https://github.com/settings/tokens/new).

-Can be overriden globally with the `GITHUB_TOKEN` environment variable.
+Can be set globally with the `GITHUB_TOKEN` environment variable.

 ##### pages

 Type: `Number`<br>
 Default: `5`

-The maximum number of pages to iterate over to retrieve the latest push.
+Maximum number of pages to iterate over to retrieve the latest push.

 ##### exclude

 Type: `Array`

-The push ID's that should be skipped as result.
+Push IDs that should be skipped as result.

 ## License